Lubrum/Brazilian-Milk-Production/README.md

 # Summary

 This project is related to some researches about the Brazilian dairy milk production.
 This project was developed during my graduation in [Applied Computing](http://cursos.unipampa.edu.br/cursos/ppgcap/) in [Federal University of Pampa](http://novoportal.unipampa.edu.br/novoportal/), in partnership with [Brazilian Agricultural Research Colorporation](https://www.embrapa.br/en/international), also known as Embrapa.
 The content of this project can be found in this [Expanded Resume](http://publicase.unipampa.edu.br/index.php/siepe/article/view/40708).
 It is in portuguese, but in time, I can provide an english version of it.
+The purpose is to realize an exploratory analysis of dairy milk production data to generate meaningful visualizations, with focus on Brazil and Rio Grande do Sul state.

 # First Part